4paradigm/OpenMLDB/README.md

 **English version | [中文版](README_cn.md)**

-### OpenMLDB is an open-source machine learning database that provides an online-offline consistent feature platform.
+### OpenMLDB is an open-source machine learning database that provides a feature platform enabling consistent features for training and inference.

 ## 1. Our Philosophy

 For the artificial intelligence (AI) engineering, 95% of the time and effort is consumed by data related workloads.
-In order to tackle this challenge, tech giants spend thousands of hours on building in-house data and feature platforms to address engineering issues such as online-offline consistency, feature backfilling, and performance.
+In order to tackle this challenge, tech giants spend thousands of hours on building in-house data and feature platforms to address engineering issues such as data leakage, feature backfilling, and efficiency.
 The other small and medium-sized enterprises have to purchase expensive SaaS tools and data governance services.

 OpenMLDB is an open-source machine learning database that is committed to solving the data and feature challenges.
 OpenMLDB has been deployed in hundreds of real-world enterprise applications.
-It gives priority to open-source the capability of feature engineering using SQL, which offers an online-offline consistent feature platform for production.
+It prioritizes the capability of feature engineering using SQL for open-source, which offers a feature platform enabling consistent features for training and inference.

-## 2. An Online-Offline Consistent Feature Platform
+## 2. A Feature Platform for ML Applications

 Real-time features are essential for many machine learning applications, such as real-time personalized recommendation and risk analytics.
 However, a feature engineering script developed by data scientists (Python scripts in most cases) cannot be directly deployed into production for online inference because it usually cannot meet the engineering requirements, such as low latency, high throughput and high availability.
 Therefore, a engineering team needs to be involved to refactor and optimize the source code using database or C++ to ensure its efficiency and robustness.
-As there are two teams and two toolchains involved for the development and deployment life cycle, the verification for online-offline consistency is essential, which usually costs a lot of time and human power.
+As there are two teams and two toolchains involved for the development and deployment life cycle, the verification for consistency is essential, which usually costs a lot of time and human power.

-OpenMLDB is particularly designed to accomplish the mission of **Development as Deployment** for feature engineering, to significantly reduce the cost from the offline development to online production deployment.
+OpenMLDB is particularly designed as a feature platform for ML applications to accomplish the mission of **Development as Deployment**, to significantly reduce the cost from the offline training to online inference.
 Based on OpenMLDB, there are three steps only for the entire life cycle:

 - Step 1: Offline development of feature engineering script based on SQL
 - Step 2: SQL online deployment using just one command